wavemotion-dave/A8DS/readme.md

 Known Issues :
 ----------------------------------------------------------------------------------
-* Jim Slide XL has some graphical gliching: horizontal lines on the intro screens.
+* Jim Slide XL has some graphical glitching: horizontal lines on the intro screens.
 Cause unknown.
 * Space Harrier cart audio sounds "chip-monkish".
 Likely cause is frame timing being used vs. cycle-accurate timing.
 * Atari Blast! has one column of letters missing on the main title screen.
 Cause unknown.
-* Cropky (music problems in game)
+* Cropky (music problems in game) - cause unknown.
-* Gun Fright (the game doesn't start when you press "3" key)
+* Gun Fright (the game doesn't start when you press "3" key) - cause unknown.
-* Intellidiscs (no discs sounds in game)
+* Intellidiscs (no discs sounds in game) - cause unknown.

 Troubleshooting :
 ----------------------------------------------------------------------------------